Lincoln Highway: Music

 In 1914, the "Lincoln Highway March", a band score, was written by Lylord J. St. Claire.

 In 1921, the popular two step march "Lincoln Highway" was composed by Harry J. Lincoln.
 The sheet music featuring an uncredited drawing of the road on the cover.
 Lincoln was also the publisher, and was based in Philadelphia, Pennsylvania very near to where the highway passed through the city.

-In 1922, another march titled "Lincoln Highway" was composed by George B. Lutz, and published by Kramer's Music House of Allentown, Pennsylvania.
-A video of a player-piano version can be viewed on YouTube.
+In 1922, another march titled "Lincoln Highway March" was composed by George B. Lutz, and published by Kramer's Music House of Allentown, Pennsylvania.
+Two different videos of player-piano versions can be viewed on YouTube.

 In 1928, the song "Golden Gate" (Dreyer, Meyer, Rose, & Jolson), sung by Al Jolson, included the refrain: "Oh, Golden Gate, I'm comin' to ya / Golden Gate, sing Hallelujah / I'll live in the sun, love in the moon / Where every month is June. / A little sun-kissed blonde is comin' my way / Just beyond the Lincoln Highway / I'm goin' strong now, it won't be long now / Open up that Golden Gate."

 In 1937, composer Harold Arlen and lyricist E. Y. Harburg (composers of "Over the Rainbow" and many other hits) wrote the song "God's Country", for the 1937 musical Hooray for What!
 The song was subsequently used for the finale of the 1939 MGM musical Babes in Arms, starring Judy Garland and Mickey Rooney and directed by Busby Berkeley.
 The song starts with the famous lyric: "Hey there, neighbor, goin' my way? / East or west on the Lincoln Highway? / Hey there Yankee, give out with a great big thank-ee; / You're in God's Country!"

 In the 1940s, the Lincoln Highway radio show on NBC featured the theme song "When You Travel the Great Lincoln Highway".
 A rare surviving recording of the song can be found online.

 Woody Guthrie's "the Asch Recordings" 1944 and 1945 included his song "Hard Traveling" with the line "I've been walking that Lincoln Highway / I thought you knowed".

 In 1945, the title ballad (music by Earl Robinson, lyrics by Millard Lampell) from the 20th Century Fox World War II film A Walk In The Sun mentions the Lincoln Highway: "It's the same road they had / Coming out of Stalingrad, / It's that old Lincoln Highway back home, / It's wherever men fight to be free".

 In 1974, the song "Old Thirty" was composed by Bill Fries (C.W.
 McCall) and Chip Davis for the album Wolf Creek Pass.
 An early verse contains the lyric: "She was known to all the truckers / As the Mighty Lincoln Highway / But to me She's still Old Thirty all the way".

 In 1994, the song "Lincoln Highway Dub" is an all instrumental song created by the band Sublime in their album Robbin' the Hood.
 It features elements later used in the well-known song "Santeria", also by Sublime.